Frank Family Vineyards

 Frank started coming to Napa Valley in the late 1980s for short weekends, and finally purchased a home in Rutherford, one of the factors that made Frank ultimately decide to invest in the wine business.
 Along with Koerner Rombauer (Rombauer Vineyards), the pair resurrected the old Larkmead Winery in Calistoga that was first constructed in 1884 and is today included on the National Register of Historical Places.
 The initial partnership was called Frank-Rombauer and produced its first cases (200) in 1992.
 By the year 1997, the fledging winery had prospered to the point that a name change (Frank Family Vineyards) was necessary to keep it distinguished from Rombauer’s highly successful Rombauer Vineyards.

-In 2000, the most devastating fire to ever hit the Napa Valley destroyed some 60-70,000 cases of wine.
+In 2000, one of the most devastating fires to ever hit the Napa Valley destroyed some 60-70,000 cases of wine.
 Victims of the fire included all of the Frank Family Vineyards’ inventory as well as the newly bottled prize wines from the heralded 1997 crop.
 “As you would imagine, the fire was totally devastating to everyone involved,” recounted Frank.
-“It wasn’t just our wines but a lot of other wineries who used the facility for storage who were also affected.
+“It wasn’t just our wines, but a lot of other wineries who used the facility for storage who were affected.
 We were fortunate to be able to remove the barrels of our 1998 vintage from the bottom floor and actually had some wine to sell after it aged properly.”

-In early January of 2007, Frank bought out Rombauer’s interest in FFV.
+In early January of 2007, Frank and his wife Connie bought out Rombauer’s interest in FFV.
 “It was simply a matter of reaching the time for estate planning where our assets had to be directed in the right place,” Frank added.
 “Koerner was continuing to expand his own operation and the parting was extremely amicable.”

 The fruit for Frank Family wines come from three estate Napa Valley vineyards including Winston Hill in the prestigious Rutherford appellation (and located on Rich Frank’s personal estate), Lewis Vineyard in the heart of Napa-Carneros and home to the winery’s Pinot Noir and Chardonnay vines, and lastly, S&J Vineyard nestled east of the Vaca Mountain range in the Capell Valley.
 The wines are made by Todd Graff, the winemaker at Frank Family Vineyards since 2003.
 It is his mission to produce wines that live up to the heritage of the land and the vineyards from which they are from.